swift-otel/swift-otel/docs/public-api-for-1.0.md

 try await serviceGroup.run()
 ```

+> [!important]
-NOTE: `OTel.bootstrap` will apply additional configuration from the environment variables defined in the OTel spec.
+> `OTel.bootstrap` will apply additional configuration from the environment variables defined in the OTel spec.

 ### Example: Compose observability backends